OData/v3ProtocolDocument/OData.markdown

 If the request is a PUT request, the server MUST replace all property values with those specified in the request body.
 Missing properties MUST be set to their default values.

 If the request is a PATCH or MERGE request, the server MUST replace exactly those property values that are specified in the request body.
 Missing properties MUST NOT be altered.

 On success, the response SHOULD be 200 OK.

+The response body MAY contain the entity representation for the entity's new state.

+If desired, the PUT, PATCH, or MERGE request can include a XXXXXXXXXXXX header.
+If this header is included in the request, then the response MUST contain the entity representation for the entity's new state.

+#### Delete an Entity ####

+To delete an existing entity, send a DELETE request to that entity's edit URI.
+The request body SHOULD be empty.

+On success, the response SHOULD be 200 OK.